kokonech/mbOncoAberrations/README.md

 This was performed in 2 steps.
 First, we fit a population-genetics model of tumor initiation to the SNV densities at MRCA in G3/4 tumors.
 To re-run the analysis, first generate the summary data by sourcing the script [Input_data_MB.R](WGS/PopGen/Input_data_MB.R).
 In a second step, the model is fit to the data.
 Here, you need to install [pyABC](https://pyabc.readthedocs.io/en/latest/).
 The model fit is done by executing the script [Expansion_decay_continuous_evol.py](WGS/PopGen/Expansion_decay_continuous_evol.py), which sources the script [Expansion_decay_continuous_evol.R](WGS/PopGen/Expansion_decay_continuous_evol.R), which, in turn, sources the script [ABC.R](WGS/PopGen/ABC.R).
 Parameter estimation is performed according to the following pseudo-code:

 **FOR EACH** optimization step:
-- Sample a parameter set from the prior probabilities given in Extended Data Table 6
+- Sample a parameter set from the prior probabilities given in Table 1 below
 - Sample for each tumor a time point of the MRCA, $t_2$, using the function `Sample.timepoint()` from NBevolution (the function accounts for an overall incidence of $10^{–5}$).
 - Sample for each tumor a time point of the ECA, $t_1$ using the function `Sample.timepoint.eca()` from NBevolution.
 - Sample for each tumor a neutral mutation count at ECA and MRCA using the function `Sample.mutations()` from NBevolution.
 Determine the mutation density by dividing with the haploid genome length of 3.3× 10^9, yielding $`\tilde{m}_\mathrm{MRCA,sim}$ and $\tilde{m}_\mathrm{ECA,sim}`$.